cannabbeers/Bank-Stocks-Portfolio-Algorithm/README.md

 ## Installation

-  In order to properly use our code there is a couple of things that need to initally be installed which include.
+  If you wish to install our code, there are a couple of things that need to initally be installed which include.

   - [Anaconda](https://www.anaconda.com/download/)
   - [Python](https://www.python.org/downloads/release/python-3717/)